SciBorgs/SciGuides/projects/BasicArmBot.md

     }
 ```

-In the sim GUI, you can click on the values of the DoubleEntry above to set new values.
+In the sim GUI, you can click on the values of the DoubleEntry above to set new values, though this can be inconsistent at times.

-In AdvantageScope, tuning mode can be turned on [like so](https://github.com/Mechanical-Advantage/AdvantageScope/blob/main/docs/OPEN-LIVE.md#tuning-mode).
+As a result, for tuning purposes, we encourage you use AdvantageScope, a [logger](/reference-sheets/Telemetry.md) packaged with WPILib that consistently allows for these changes.
+It can also display your `Mechanism2d` widget, though you'll still need to control it with the sim GUI.
+Tuning mode can be turned on [like so](https://github.com/Mechanical-Advantage/AdvantageScope/blob/main/docs/OPEN-LIVE.md#tuning-mode).
+It's an amazing resource to use: you'll see it again later, especially in the testing process.

 Note that the constants themselves will not change in code, only for the simulation.
 Be sure to note down what values worked and update your constants with those correctly tuned values!